 I play mostly saxophone and clarinet.
 I actually played classical clarinet when I was living in the Bay Area but I moved up here and I switched to jazz.
 I never made it into the big time like the symphony or anything like that.
 I decided to teach school and I taught for about eight years in Berkeley.
 We came up here in ’78.
 And that’s when I decided that no one knows who I am, so I thought I was just going to practice and play jazz.

 Is the Minidoka Swing Band still performing?

-After Larry’s parents left camp, they settled in Cleveland.
+After Larry’s parents left camp, they resettled in Cleveland.
 Here they are pictured in August 1943, in their new neighborhood.